Eppo-exp/eppo-docs/docs/sdks/server-sdks/python/announcing-python-4-0.md

 Minimum required Python version has been bumped from 3.6 to 3.8.

+## Changes to default polling interval

+The default polling interval has been increased from 5 minutes to 30 seconds to be consistent with other SDKs.

 ### Stricter validation

 As Rust’s type checking is not optional, it forced us to validate the inputs more strictly.